Popular Posts

 Suzanne Kasler on The Skirted Round Table

 This week designer, author, Suzanne Kasler drops by The Skirted Round Table.
 Another great interview with a great talent.
 Ms. Kasler's newest book, 'Suzanne Kasler, Inspired Interiors' is a topic of conversation as we each go through and discuss our favorite rooms in the book.
+If you don't have the book already, I recommend it.
+Kasler has an innate sense of color and balance that throws all rules out the window, keeping an interior fresh, full of movement and continuity.

 I chose the farm house photos to discuss with her.
 I love the play of the rough-hewn structure against the fine antiques, art and textiles. { That green velvet sofa! } Now this is the way a mountain house should look in my book.
-Not a Navajo blanket in the place.
+Not a Navajo blanket in the place. anyway, go listen, I think you'll be every bit as inspired and enlightened as we were.

 The Prayer of A Righteous Man Availeth Much